Roasted Golden Beets and Grape SaladJanuary 19, 2018 By Cathy — No Comments

 Roast for about 45 mins or until beets can be easily pierced with a fork.

-Allow to cool and then peel with a paring knife.
+Allow the beets to cool and then peel them with a paring knife.
 You can use gloves or hold with a paper towel, being careful not to stain everything with the beet juice.

 Slice beets and set aside.

 Whisk the mustard, honey, vinegar and salt and pepper together until blended.

 Slowly drizzle in the oil while whisking until emulsified.
 (Alternatively blend all ingredients in a food processor until blended.)

 Toss the arugula with the beets, grapes, walnuts, mint, pecorino and dressing (to taste).
 Serve!